Lebprone/Lebprone/README.md

 Hello Everyone I'm Jeco

-I'm work in Pixel8 Solution And also
-A Data Analyst and Business Analyst and also Front-End Developer..
+I'm a Data Analyst and Business Analyst and also Front-End Developer..